 When our eldest was just one, we went to our first homeschool convention – in a picnic shelter (really!) in Modesto, California.
 It was so exciting to talk to homeschoolers and to look through all the books.
 We knew we wanted to homeschool and this little taste of it just whet our appetites.
-We’ve only missed going to a homeschool convention once in the twenty-five years since then!
+We’ve only missed going to a homeschool convention once in the twenty-nine years since then!

 It’s true the Internet has changed things.
 It’s easier to get information and easier to “talk” to other homeschoolers than ever before.
 You can even download workshop sessions from your favorite speakers whenever you like.

 And with this year’s drama over the global pandemic, uncertainty about community spread of an infectious virus may have delayed our decision – even as organizers rescheduled springtime events for the warm, sunny days of summer.

 So why should you go to a live homeschool convention?